KevinTapol/ReactSPA/README.md

 is you could be learning what react-toastify done had is?
 Deep thoughts by my previous Sous Chef Robin

-consider adding the Extension Console Ninja seen at 58:19
+consider adding the Extension Console Ninja seen at 58:19 and multiple cursor case preserve at 2:28:03

 *The reason we use Link tags instead of anchor tags is because anchor tags will do a full page refresh while Link tags do not.
 The anchor tag onClick refresh can be seen in the title with the favicon.*